ericjang/ericjang.github.io/_posts/2021-10-24-generalization.markdown

 title: "Just Ask for Generalization"
 date:  2021-10-24
 <!-- summary: Instead of searching for the best policy, why not learn a distribution over all policies, conditioned on language, and just ask the distribution nicely for what you want? -->
 summary: Generalizing to what you want may be easier than optimizing directly for what you want.
+We might even ask for "consciousness".
 categories:
 ---